sutoiku/puffin/RATIONALE.md

-# Rationale for a new distributed SQL database engines
+# Rationale for a new distributed SQL engine

-There are many excellent distributed SQL database engines currently available on the market.
+There are many excellent distributed SQL engines currently available on the market.
 Why do we need yet another one?

 ## True serverless architecture
 Coming soon...